plebhash/nix-bitcoin-core-archive/README.md

 `nix-bitcoin-core-archive` provides Nix derivations for:
 - old and outdated `bitcoin-core` releases
-- development forks
+- custom forks

 ## instructions

 Just `cd` into the directory of the chosen version, and then do a `nix-build`.
 The build artifacts will be placed at `result`.
-For example, if you want to run `core-0.21.0`:
+For example, if you want to run `0.21.0`:
 ```
-$ cd core-0.21.0
+$ cd core/0.21.0
 $ nix-build
 $ ls result/bin
 bitcoin-cli  bitcoind  bitcoin-tx  bitcoin-util